Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Rubic.md

 - The archetype features every single type of Spell and Trap.
 - The archetype is fairly xenophobical.
   - Most effects support only *Rubic* cards.
-  - [Rubic Algorithm and Rubic Scramble](#Algorithm--Scramble) both lock the player from activyzing any monster effects other than those of *Rubic* monsters.
+  - [Rubic Algorithm and Rubic Scramble](#Algorithm--Scramble) both lock the player from activyzing any Monster effects other than those of *Rubic* Monsters.
   - The [Level 6 non-Tuners](#Level-6-non-Tuners) benefit from banishing *Rubic* cards to Summon themselves
-  - [Rubic Function](#Spells) is the only card to function with any Cyberse monster.
+  - [Rubic Function](#Spells) is the only card to function with any Cyberse Monster.
 - The gimmicks of the archetype draw parallels to Rubik’s cubes and geometrics.
   - Moving cards on the field corresponds to turning a Rubik’s cube.
   - Spawning [Rubic Tokens](#Tokens) corresponds to drawing construction lines in geometrics.
 - [Rubic Axis](#Level-3-non-Tuners) Summons Tokens to the same column, creating a vertical ‘axis’ between each player’s field.
-- The Link Arrows of the Link monsters all point in ordinal directions.
+- The Link Arrows of the Link Monsters all point in ordinal directions.
   - As such, the archetype can cryze a tri-monster Extra Link.
     - This doesn’t achieve much since the upwards arrows will unlock plenty of zones for the opponent anyway.
     - Although, these can be blocked off with Rubic Tokens to lock the opponent out of Link Summoning.